2020/21 Conestoga College

 Doon (Kitchener) Campus: visit, Room 3F13A

-As a student, you are entitled to learn, study and work in an environment that is civil, safe and respectful of your well-being and dignity — that is your right.
-As a student, you are also expected to conduct yourself in a responsible manner that provides all members of the Conestoga community with the same respect and dignity that you are entitled to — that is your responsibility.
+Students can expect to learn, study and work in an environment that is civil, safe and respectful of your well-being and dignity — these are rights.
+Students are expected to conduct themselves in a way that treats of the college community with respect and dignity — these are responsibilities.
 Rights and Responsibilities are a partnership; you cannot have one without the other.

 The Student Rights and Responsibilities Office (SRRO) responds to student-initiated concerns, student conduct and employee questions around student and college rights and responsibilities.
 Connect with the SRRO when informal resolution is inappropriate for the concern, you want a second option, or attempts at resolution have been unsuccessful.

-The Student Rights and Responsibilities Office (SRRO) supports students and employees in the following ways:
+The Student Rights and Responsibilities Office (SRRO) supports students and employees to find resolutions regarding:

 - Disruptive Student Behaviour